jwChung/jwchung.github.com/about.md

 ### <a id="Contributions"></a>Contributions
 I'm happy to accept contributions such as:

-* Your opinion for my article
+* Your opinion about my article
 * Corrections of typos and the like